|Wildwoods Maple Farm|

 The kids grew up quickly and the milk production was at times hard to keep up with.
 We experimented at cheese making and a very yummy crumbly cheese with garlic, mozzarella, and cheddar was our best recipe.
 We also found a quick and easy recipe for making a cheesecake that was very delicious.

 After 2+ years of milking the goats from that initial breeding, we finally came to the hard decision of downsizing.
 Both our children were growing up fast and would soon be embarking on their own life journies.
 It was becoming too much for us to handle everything and something had to give.
 The last of our herd was sold off in the middle of December 2005.
 Although we miss the goats, the extra time we now have is greatly appreciated.

 In 2009 we added a solar electric system capable of generating 6.15kW.
 We worked hard to undestand where we could reduce our power usage and by 2014 our electric generation was almost enough to meet our needs.
 In 2015 we were able to reduce our energy usage to the point that we now generate slightly more energy that we use.

 Sometime around 2010 we decided to add a small flock of chickens to our farm so we could have fresh eggs.
 We purchased a dozen chicks.
 They quickly grew up and we soon had 8-10 eggs per day.
 Over the years we've lost some chickens due to predators and we've added new chicks.
-The flock size tends to average about 18 hens with a high of 30 hens.
+The flock size has tended to average about 18 hens with a high of 30 hens.
 We are working on creating a group of coops in the back yard with a common watering and exercise area, all enclosed in strong wire fencing (not chicken wire!) to keep the hens safe from predetors.